Maged152/image-processing/README.md

 For more details about the supported functions and examples read the [documentation](./doc).

 # Dependencies
-- [stb](https://github.com/nothings/stb): A header-only library to read/write images in various formats.
+- [PixelImage](https://github.com/Maged152/PixelImage): A library to deal with images in various formats.
 - [ThreadPool](https://github.com/Maged152/ThreadPool): A simple thread pool library for multi-threading support.

 # Build & Targets